Design and Technology

 - Clear and appropriate cross curricular links to underpin learning in multi areas across the curriculum giving the children opportunities to learn life skills and apply skills to ‘hands on’ situations in a purposeful context.

 - Cross curricular project booklets.
 Children will undertake design tasks and use skills from across the curriculum to fully explore the design process evaluating work ensuring that it is of the highest possible quality.
-These project boobs will be thoroughly marked and assessed against the curriculum objective.
+These project books will be thoroughly marked and assessed against the curriculum objective.
 Children are also asked to self-evaluate their work.

 - Independent learning: In design technology children may well be asked to solve problems and develop their learning independently.
 This allows the children to have ownership over their curriculum and lead their own learning in Design Technology.